alannishioka/mint_to_qif/README.md

 ## Notes:

 * If you select multiple files, any duplicate transactions will be ignored.
-(Duplicate transactions have the same date, description and amount)
+(Duplicate transactions have the same account, date, description and amount)
 * So you can select the files from the previous two months, and only new transactions will be output.
-* Account is entered in the memo field.
-* Category is left blank because Mint categories are different from Quicken.
+* The account names in Mint must match the names in Quicken **exactly**.
 * This program runs in JavaScript entirely within your browser.
 No data is sent anywhere.
-(Your browser may save data in the cache and downloads directory.)
 * This program has been to tested to work on Quicken 2016, Chrome 74, Edge 42, Firefox 66, Internet Explorer 11, Opera 60, Safari 12.

 ## This program uses: